30 Aug - 03 Nov 2013

 Born in 1975 in Birmingham, Hiorns began developing his Untitled series during his studies at Goldsmiths College in the mid-1990s.
 Ten years younger than fellow Goldsmiths graduate Damien Hirst, and a decade on from the YBAs, Hiorns has become renowned for his ambitious and uncompromising work that asks key questions about mortality, belief and meaning.

-Untitled series comprises found objects, which includes street benches, jet and car engines and stainless steel preparation tables - all ‘activated’ through the presence of a naked youth, a small fire and a simple sequence of actions.
-Visitors to The Calder were able to observe these live activates at timed intervals throughout each day.
+Untitled series comprises found objects, including street benches, jet and car engines and stainless steel preparation tables – all ‘activated’ through the presence of a naked youth, a small fire and a simple sequence of actions.

-Hiorns further explored the influence and meaning of the Untitled series with a aural intervention within the space that will create a connection between Wakefield Cathedral and The Calder.
-Visitors experienced a backdrop of everyday sounds such as coughs, footsteps, choir practice, organ music or religious services that were be transmitted live from the Cathedral into The Calder.
+Hiorns further explored the influence and meaning of the Untitled series with an aural intervention in the space that created a connection between Wakefield Cathedral and The Calder.
+Visitors experienced a backdrop of everyday sounds such as coughs, footsteps, choir practice, organ music or religious services that were transmitted live from the Cathedral into The Calder.